redis/redis-doc/commands/eval.md

-Warning
----

-Redis scripting support is currently a work in progress.
-This feature will be shipped as stable with the release of Redis 2.6.
-The information in this document reflects what is currently implemented, but it is possible that changes will be made before the release of the stable version.

 Introduction to EVAL
 ---

 `EVAL` and `EVALSHA` are used to evaluate scripts using the Lua interpreter built into Redis starting from version 2.6.0.

-The first argument of `EVAL` itself is a Lua script.
-The script does not need to define a Lua function, it is just a Lua program that will run in the context of the Redis server.
+The first argument of `EVAL` is a Lua 5.1 script.
+The script does not need to define a Lua function (and should not).
+It is just a Lua program that will run in the context of the Redis server.

-The second argument of `EVAL` is the number of arguments that follows (starting from the third argument) that represent Redis key names.
+The second argument of `EVAL` is the number of arguments that follows the script (starting from the third argument) that represent Redis key names.
 This arguments can be accessed by Lua using the `KEYS` global variable in the form of a one-based array (so `KEYS[1]`, `KEYS[2]`, ...).

-All the additional arguments that should not represent key names can be accessed by Lua using the `ARGV` global variable, very similarly to what happens with keys (so `ARGV[1]`, `ARGV[2]`, ...).
+All the additional arguments should not represent key names and can be accessed by Lua using the `ARGV` global variable, very similarly to what happens with keys (so `ARGV[1]`, `ARGV[2]`, ...).

-The following example can clarify what stated above:
+The following example should clarify what stated above:

     > eval "return {KEYS[1],KEYS[2],ARGV[1],ARGV[2]}" 2 key1 key2 first second
     1) "key1"